These perfectly tender potatoes sauté with onion, bell pepper, and seasonings. You’re going to want to make them over and over again!

-I grew up in a home where no meal was complete without skillet breakfast potatoes.
-It’s what inspired me to create my own version which has been a hit on the blog for several years now.
+I grew up in a home where almost no meal was complete without skillet potatoes.
+It’s what inspired me to create my Skillet Breakfast Potatoes which have been a hit on the website for several years.
+The breakfast potatoes recipe I’m sharing today is potatoes with peppers and onions.
+It’s an easy recipe and a simple side dish I could eat every day.

 These potatoes seriously have so much flavor!
-Enjoy them as a side for breakfast, lunch, or dinner.
+They’re the best addition to a hearty breakfast but also delicious as a side for lunch or dinner.
 Any meal will do!

 1. Don’t peel them.
 Peeling adds a completely unnecessary prep.
 Why would you do that?
 Let’s just not.
 The peel helps keep the potatoes from completely breaking down in the skillet.
 We don’t want mashed potatoes here!